auth0/auth0-angular/README.md

       // Attach access tokens to any calls that start with '/api/' '/api/*',

+      // Match anything starting with /api/products, but also allow for anonymous users.
+      {
+        uri: '/api/products/*',
+        allowAnonymous: true,
+      },

       // Match anything starting with /api/accounts, but also specify the audience and scope the attached
       // access token must have